DanielHauge/DBEX9/README.md

 ```

 #### Executions
 To experiment, i've developed a simple benchmarking program in golang.
 With functions to integrate with both neo4j and sql with similar inputs and outputs.
 Note, that results will also affect which given language is used.
 It should be noted that Neo4j does not have a official driver for golang, therefor the results does not apply 100% to all circumstances in integration of every language.
+The code for the golang application can be found in this repository.

 ##### 1: Initial Experiments
 note: In this experiment, the go program has been run on the local machine up against the databases which is on the virtual machine, both databases is running in different docker containers on the same virtual machine.